Kylealderman21/rock-paper-scissors/README.md

 	- Using conditionals, comparisons, and logical operators to make desicions in the code
 	- Use of arrays and loops
 	- Uses of console.log and the return value

+Updated November 21st, 2022

+This rock, paper, scissors game had been updated to include a UI with DOM manipulation in javascript.

+This project demonstrates:
+	-Manipulating the DOM with JavaScript
+	-Using different DOM methods
+	-Using events and listeners
+	-Targeting nodes with selectors